North Corsica cruise

 Catamaran disembarkation at 9am.

-Ajaccio's central market, mercatu d'Aiacciu, next to the Cours Napoléon, Place Campinchi, Saturdays and Sundays from 7am to 1pm.
+Ajaccio's central market, mercatu d'Aiacciu, next to Cours Napoléon, Place Campinchi, Saturdays and Sundays from 7 a.m. to 1 p.m.: a pleasant stroll at the start or end of your cruise.

 The French leader